visual-layer/fastdup/README.md

 # FastDup

 FastDup is a tool for gaining insights from a large image collection.
 It can find anomalies, duplicate and near duplicate images, clusters of similaritity, learn the normal behavior and temporal interactions between images.
 It can be used for smart subsampling of a higher quality dataset,  outlier removal, novelty detection of new information to be sent for tagging.
 FastDup scales to millions of images running on CPU only.

 From the authors of [GraphLab](https://github.com/jegonzal/PowerGraph) and [Turi Create](https://github.com/apple/turicreate).

 ![alt text](https://github.com/visualdatabase/fastdup/blob/main/gallery/imagenet21k_duplicates.png)
-*Duplicates and near duplicates identified in ImageNet data*
+*Duplicates and near duplicates identified in ms-coco dataset*

 ![alt text](https://github.com/visualdatabase/fastdup/blob/main/gallery/landmark_outliers.png)
 *Outliers in a landmarks 2021 dataset (dataset intention is to capture recognizable landmarks, like the empire state building etc.)*